 A National Geographic expert will accompany each departure to share insights and a rare behind-the-scenes perspective.
 Listed below are some of the experts and the departure date(s) they will be joining.

 National Geographic Explorer and acclaimed documentary photographer Chris Rainier specializes in highlighting endangered cultures and traditional languages around the globe.
 In 2002, he received the Lowell Thomas Award from The Explorers Club for his efforts in cultural preservation, and was elected in 2014 as a Fellow of the Royal Geographical Society of London, where he specializes in cultural preservation.
 During his continued tenure with the National Geographic Society as a National Geographic Fellow and Explorer, he has been the co-founder and co-director of the Enduring Voices Project and director of the All Roads Photography Program, both designed to support indigenous groups desiring to document their traditional cultures and create sustainable solutions to preserve the planet in the 21st century.
 Chris also served as a cultural editor and photographer for National Geographic Traveler magazine for over 18 years.
 Today he directs The Cultural Sanctuaries Foundation, whose mission is to create legally protected cultural zones around the globe that protect both traditional knowledge as well as the biodiversity the communities are guardians of.
 In the early 1980s, Chris served as the last assistant for famed photographer Ansel Adams.
 The two worked together to amplify the use of art photography as a social tool, ultimately helping to preserve threatened wilderness areas and national parks.
-Rainier has deep passion for teaching photography, and for the past 20 years has been leading photographic expeditions for National Geographic around the world.
+Rainier has covered the Pacific region for National Geographic, completing numerous photographic and National Geographic Television documentary projects since 2001—from Easter Island to Pitcairn, and from the Marquesas in French Polynesia to traditional language documentation projects in the Tuamotu Archipelago.
+He is deeply passionate about sharing his love of the Pacific Islands with travelers on this expedition.

 Underwater photographers David Doubilet and Jennifer Hayes are married partners who work together as a team to produce National Geographic stories from equatorial coral reefs to beneath the polar ice.
 David estimates he has spent nearly half his life in the sea since taking his first underwater photograph at the age of 12 with a Brownie Hawkeye camera sealed in a bag.
 Between them, Jennifer and David have photographed and explored the ocean depths in such places as New Zealand, Canada, Japan, Tasmania, Scotland, and Antarctica.
 David has photographed stingrays, sponges, and sleeping sharks in the Caribbean, as well as shipwrecks in the South Pacific, the Atlantic, and at Pearl Harbor.
 He has produced more than 70 stories for National Geographic magazine and several books, and has received the Explorers Club’s prestigious Lowell Thomas Award and the Lennart Nilsson Award in Photography.